When it comes to getting the most out of your mobile app, analytics are your best friend.

 Monetization and User Acquisition

-To make these two critical aspects of mobile apps less of an effort, you need to—you guessed it—track and analyze the right metrics.
+To make these two critical aspects of mobile apps less of an effort, there are a few other metrics to analyze: ARPU, LTV, and CPA.

 ARPU and LTV